-Whether a place is sustainable is the decision of the college and is primarily (but not exclusively) based on four key factors: Attendance, Engagement, Behaviours and Risk.
+Whether a place is sustainable is the decision of the college and is primarily (but not exclusively) based on five key factors: Attendance, Engagement, Presentation (often, but not exclusively, linked to health), Risk and Behaviour.

-When making judgement about whether continued study is sustainable, college staff will always be guided, but not determined in their judgement, by all other relevant parties' advice.
+When making judgements about whether continued study is sustainable, college staff will always be guided, but not determined in their judgement, by all other relevant parties' advice.